muratk3n/thirdwave/en/tweets/2020/week19.md

 *2020-5-4 20:8:3*

----

-When the state came up with its delusional origin story, some ppl took as their lastname something Turkic, to make themselves friendly to the state.
-The lastnames are quite comical, walking turk, born soldier, or my favorite: soldier turk.

-However the state made a mistake by choosing that particular ethnicity as its base.
-The word was actually a slur, even 100 years ago.
-An officer in the Otto army tested this, the new identity was circulating among the cadres, and he wanted to check how much the regular soldiers knew of "their identity".
-He starts easy, first asks them about the sultan, the Caliph, etc. The soldiers weren't really sure, many were confused, they thought sultan was prophet, Caliph was God, etc.  the answers were a big mess.
-Frustrated, the officer asks "but aren't we all Turks!??".
-They knew the answer to this one.
-The responded, in unison with the word *Estağfurullah*.
-Let me try to translate what this means...
-Say your friend drops something, or makes a mistake, and says "ah I'm such a putz", and this is the word you use.
-It's like "oh c'mon", "don't sell yourself short", forgive urself.
-IT CAN'T BE THAT BAD.

-This ethnicity, rightfully so, was known to be marginal, a few villages here and there, at a particular location.
-After decades of adapting certain narrative, a good amount of amnesia, and state education, the identity became what it is, but it is, sadly, still hollow.
-It is built on quicksand.

-Then, by implication, the Turkic lastnames can be taken to indicate a certain unawareness of history on the part of that family, due to lack of education, being far from the center, etc.

-I am certain once the descendants realize how moronic their ancestors have been to chose these stupid shit of names, they will rush to legal services __en masse__ to have them changed.
-One day.

-"Why do we hear some lastnames that have the word "Turk" in them in TR?"

-*2020-5-4 20:12:0*

----

 <blockquote class="twitter-tweet"><p lang="en" dir="ltr">As the cost of making <a href="https://twitter.com/hashtag/hydrogen?src=hash&amp;ref_src=twsrc%5Etfw">#hydrogen</a> becomes cheaper, the hydrogen economy looks more and more like the path to <a href="https://twitter.com/hashtag/decarbonization?src=hash&amp;ref_src=twsrc%5Etfw">#decarbonization</a>. <a href="https://t.co/3hszedzNaO">https://t.co/3hszedzNaO</a> <a href="https://twitter.com/hashtag/energytransition?src=hash&amp;ref_src=twsrc%5Etfw">#energytransition</a></p>&mdash; Ballard Power (@BallardPwr) <a href="https://twitter.com/BallardPwr/status/1257278822535356417?ref_src=twsrc%5Etfw">May 4, 2020</a></blockquote> <script async src="https://platform.twitter.com/widgets.js" charset="utf-8"></script>